 - Freedom panel edges — especially if they were reinstalled even slightly off

-- The door-to-body junction — the classic mid-door drip
+- The door-to-body junction — the classic mid-door drip, and the whistle you hear at speed

-- Rear cargo door & glass — a bare metal tailgate with no seal to meet
+- Rear cargo door & glass — a bare metal tailgate with no seal to meet, so the back of the cabin roars

-- Soft tops & Sunriders — usually track misalignment, not a torn top
+- Soft tops & Sunriders — track misalignment, not a torn top

 - Sky One-Touch power tops — front-corner drips from the body gap, not the roof